craigxchen/craigxchen.github.io/reading.md

 ---

 ### Currently reading:
-The Defining Decade - Meg Jay
+Absolutely on Music - Haruki Murakami

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+- The Defining Decade - Meg Jay

 - *All the Lovers in the Night - Meiko Kawakami*

 - *The World According to Garp - John Irving*